 ‘Uncontested’ or ‘Administrative’ Divorce in Thailand

-However, getting a divorce in Thailand is very easy if both parties are in agreement to end the marriage.
+However, getting a divorce in Thailand is very easy if both parties agree to end the marriage.
 This is called an “uncontested” divorce, doesn’t require any grounds for divorce, and can be done at a local district office.

-Here are a few things that a required for an uncontested divorce in Thailand:
+Here are a few things that are required for an uncontested divorce in Thailand:

-- Mutual consent: Both spouses must agree on all of the divorce terms (asset division, child custody, alimony, etc.)
+- Mutual consent: Both spouses must agree on all divorce terms (asset division, child custody, alimony, etc.)

 - Registration at an administrative office: The marriage must be annulled at the same local administrative office where the marriage was originally registered.